The Black Isle

 New Greenhill planning application approved

 On 28 November Highland Council North Planning committee approved an application for three warehouse/office buildings on the same site as (behind the salt depot at Greenhill), and nearly identical to, an earlier application withdrawn in March 2017, as noted below.
 The application reference is 17/01611/FUL, and the decision notice was published on 5 December.
+The applicant is Mr J Maclean, of Linnie House, Kilearnan,

 The original application, reference 16/04406/FUL, was withdrawn on 24 March and the new applicationwas lodged on 6 April, just a fortnight later.
 The only differences are that the new application includes an additional use class 5, relating to industrial use not appropriate to a residential area; and the new plan shows the area of the larger site which is not the subject of either application as blank and labelled "outwith development site", whereas the plan with the original application showed it as filled with a number of warehouse or other buildings.
 This seems to relate to an 'in principle' application for "Formation of business park including erection of 15 units (Classes 4 & 6)" reference 16/04130/PIP, which was lodged on 10 September 2016 and withdrawn on 28 September, the date on which the first application for the reduced scheme with three units, 16/04406/FUL, was lodged.
-The application for 15 units was mentioned as a 'related case' on the eplanning website page for that application, but details of it were not made available to the public despite a request from the case officer.
+The application for 15 units was mentioned as a 'related case' on the eplanning website page for both subsequent applications, but details of it were not made available to the public despite a request from the case officer.

 The existence of this application for the development of the whole site, and the apparent reluctance of the Planning Department to make details of it available to the public, is one slightly worrying aspect of the granting of permission for the reduced scheme, and it seems highly likely that an application for the development of the rest of the site will follow in due course.
 Another cause for concern is that members of the public who had commented on the original and withdrawn application for the reduced scheme were apparently not notified of the lodging of the new application a fortnight later, but only of its subsequent approval.